The Rescuers: Production

-The new version of the character was renamed Madame Medusa, and her appearance was based on Kahl's then-wife, Phyllis Bounds (who was the niece of Lillian Disney), whom he divorced in 1978.
-This was Kahl's last film for the studio, and he wanted his final character to be his best; he was so insistent on perfecting Madame Medusa that he ended up doing almost all the animation for the character himself.
+The new villain was named Madame Medusa, and her appearance was based on Kahl's then-wife, Phyllis Bounds (who was the niece of Lillian Disney), whom he divorced in 1978.
+This was Kahl's last film for the studio, and he wanted his final character to be his best.
+He was so insistent on perfecting Madame Medusa that he ended up doing almost all the animation for the character himself.
 The kidnapped child Penny was inspired by Patience, the orphan in the novel.
 The alligator characters Brutus and Nero was based on the two bloodhounds, Tyrant and Torment, in the novels.
 For the henchman, the filmmakers adapted the character, Mandrake, into Mr. Snoops.
 His appearance was caricatured from John Culhane, a journalist, who had been interviewing animators at the Disney studios.
 Culhane claimed he was practically tricked into posing for various reactions, and his movements were imitated on Mr. Snoops's model sheet.
 However, he stated, "Becoming a Disney character was beyond my wildest dreams of glory."

-Also, the writers had considered developing Bernard and Bianca into married professional detectives, though they decided that leaving the characters as unmarried novices was more romantic.
+The writers had considered depicting Bernard and Bianca as married professional detectives, but decided that depicting them as novices in a new relationship was more compelling and romantic.
 For the supporting characters, a pint-sized swamp mobile for the mice—a leaf powered by a dragonfly—was created.
 As they developed the comedic potential of displaying his exhaustion through buzzing, the dragonfly grew from an incidental into a major character.
 Veteran sound effects artist and voice actor Jimmy MacDonald came out of retirement to provide the effects.

 Additionally, the local swamp creatures were originally written as a dedicated home guard that drilled and marched incessantly.
 However, the writers rewrote them into a volunteer group of helpful little bayou creatures.
-Their leader, a singing bullfrog, voiced by Phil Harris, was deleted from the film.
-A pigeon was originally proposed to serve as transportation for Bernard and Bianca until Johnston remembered a True-Life Adventures episode that featured albatrosses and their clumsy take-offs and landings.
-He then suggested the ungainly bird instead.
+Their leader, a singing bullfrog, voiced by Phil Harris, was cut from the film, as were lines characterizing muskrat Ellie Mae as their outspoken boss.
+For Bernard and Bianca's transportation, a pigeon was proposed (specifically one that would be catapulted, repurposing an unused gag from Robin Hood), until Johnston remembered a True-Life Adventures film featuring albatrosses and their clumsy take-offs and landings, leading him suggest that ungainly bird instead.
+A scene of the mice preparing for their adventure, with Bianca choosing outfits and Bernard testing James Bond-like gadgets, was cut for pacing.
 On February 13, 1976, co-director John Lounsbery died of a heart attack during production.
 Art Stevens, an animator, was then selected as the new co-director.